Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization

 To simplify the comparison between the complete and incomplete market, we assume that we have a simplified market with $d$ stocks following the dynamic

 where $\sigma=Id(d\times d)$ is the identity.
 In other terms the randomness driving stock $i$ is the Brownian motion $i$.
-It follows that $\theta = \mu$ which is uniformly bounded. \begin{itemize} \item \textbf{We further assume that }$M^{\theta}_T$ \textbf{is bounded}. \end{itemize} In the complete case, the agent can invest in all the stocks while in the incomplete case it is limited to the first $n$ stocks. \paragraph{Complete Market:} With the generator $g$ given as in Equation \eqref{eq:runningexample}, it follows that
+It follows that $\theta = \mu$ which is uniformly bounded.
+In the complete case, the agent can invest in all the stocks while in the incomplete case it is limited to the first $n$ stocks. \paragraph{Complete Market:} With the generator $g$ given as in Equation \eqref{eq:runningexample}, it follows that